zhongkai-dev/imageshare/README.md

-# File Notes - Multi-User File Storage System
+# Image Share - Chat-Style Sharing Platform

-A simple web application that allows multiple users to upload, download, and manage their files using a 6-digit number for authentication.
+A modern web application that allows users to share images and files in a chat-style interface with fullscreen preview capabilities.

 ## Features

-- Multi-user support - each user has a private file storage
+- Chat-style interface for image and file sharing
-- User authentication with any 6-digit number (login/registration)
+- Multiple file upload support - upload several files at once
-- Upload images and files (up to 10MB)
+- Fullscreen image preview when clicking on images
-- View all your uploaded files
+- Multi-user support - each user has their own private chat space
-- Download files
+- Simple authentication with any 6-digit number
-- Delete files
+- Instant file sharing and viewing
-- User-specific files (each user can only see their own files)
+- Mobile-friendly responsive design

 ## Setup & Installation